 Ur was Abraham’s native city in southern Mesopotamia.
 During Abraham’s time of approximately 2000

 BC, it does not appear that Chaldeans were present at Ur.

 The first documented evidence of Chaldeans in that area is found in the annals of Assyrian king

 Ashurnasirpal II (who reigned 884/883-859 BC), and Chaldeans did not contend for Babylonia until the middle

 Thus the reference to "Ur of the Chaldeans" in Genesis 11:28, 31 may represent a scribal updating to

 distinguish Abraham’s Ur from other cities that may share the same name.
 (1)

-his son Abram's wife; and they went out together from Ur of the Chaldeans in order to enter the land
+daughter-in-law, his son Abram's wife; and they went out together from Ur of the Chaldeans in order to

 1. Arnold BT, "Babylonians" in Peoples of the Old Testament World (ed.
 Hoerth A,

 Mattingly G, and Yamauchi E), Grand Rapids: Baker (1994), p.57.